G-DLP/gdlp.co.uk/content/posts/chop-protocol-diary-pots-long-covid.md

 it's exciting to be at this point because the reason i decided to keep a blog was because I could only find on online that went up to the 5th month. we are in uncharted territory now.

 🤞🏻

+## Month 6 / posted Mar 3

+I am in a better mood this month haha.
+I'm back on meds for the acid reflux but I've gone with famotidine this time and after 2 weeks of ???
+I finally noticed some changes, likeee I'm not feeling the burning in my throat when I'm on the elliptical anymore.
+My throat is recovering!
+So, month 6 looked a bit like this:

+{{< figure src="/month6.jpg" title="month 6 easy peasy sort of" >}}

+I repeated the first week.
+I had this conversation with my boyfriend that gave some useful outsider perspective I hadn't considered.
+I have been so keen to progress and get through the weeks and the months and cross these boxes off!
+But he said I could always repeat a week and stay on even ground for a minute.
+And he meant that I could repeat a week not just to finesse it, but so that I had energy for other things beside the gym that week.
+Yeah.
+I guess I began this entire project with the concern that the gym was going to become a bit pathological for me -- that I'd go the gym so that I could go to the gym, where I should be going the gym so that I can live a fuller life.
+I deffo felt like that over these past 2/3 months and I was grateful for the chat.
+Because yeah, it's a lot of time to spend in the gym when there's a lot more life to live.

+but in terms of Capability:

+- Leg press 80 -> 90
+- Calf press 80 -> 90

+The leg press is pretty easy on 90 now so I'm going to 100 next week.
+That's wild to me.
+If you scroll back to the first instalment of this big long blog post, the leg press was 30kg!
+I am changing so much.
+And change is possible (for me! finally! in these very specific circumstances of Midodrine and self-employment with enough time to change). pretty cool

+This is the first time interval training has been on the programme and it's not clear on the PDF how long you should do it for so I settled for half an hour.
+As in [3 minutes base pace, 1 minute as fast as I can) on repeat for half an hour.
+IVE released Bang Bang in this period and I basically listened to that on repeat so that I could go fast when they sang fast haha.
+Whatever it takes to get through.

+I have had more comments from people about my weight.
+I don't think I would ever say that out loud to someone? it's been surprising because weight was never in my mind going into this, only stamina and wanting to be in less pain.

+But on weight, here's a new feeling I might as well write about: when I did the 5x1 interval day, the ellipticals were busy so I tried running on a treadmill for the first time since...
+2019?
+I got sick 2021 and you know what's happened since then.
+And the thing was, I could do it.
+I did half an hour of 5x1 intervals but I found the physical sensation of running with more weight on my body uncomfortable.
+As in, the actual up-and-down bouncing pull of weight down my legs.
+I have no idea how much I weigh in numbers to give you any more details -- I'm a size 18 in clothes, before I got sick I was a 14.
+But I thought huh, I can be 'body positive' and still find the sensation of my body moving uncomfortable, that's allowed.
+And I would quite like to run more but I am going to return to the elliptical where I don't get that.
+Actually, if I keep losing weight without that being a goal, then I might return to the treadmill if I think I can run without experiencing that feeling again.

+Uhmmm, what else.
+The 7 day week was a bit too far and I should have broken it up.
+Sometimes I read the numbers wrong this month and did more or less, so I gotta pay more attention next month.

+I am going for dinner with my cousins tonight and I'll make that my celebration for the end of month 6 : ) I am proud at how straightforward it has been.
+See you next month (but maybe not in a month, so I can stay on certain weeks to live more life)